Ahlus Sunnah Wal Jam'ah Association of Australia: Controversies

 The organisation is alleged to have established ties with Jemaah Islamiyah and Al-Qaeda.

-A young Melbourne man who attended HIYC, Jake Bilardi, planned to launch a series of bombings across Melbourne, and in 2015 travelled to Iraq where he carried out an Islamic State suicide bombing mission in which only he was killed.
+Jake Bilardi, a teenager from Melbourne, who attended HIYC, planned to launch a series of bombings across his home country, and in 2015 travelled to Iraq where he killed himself at age 18 in an Islamic State suicide bombing mission against the Iraqi army.

+Some sources claim that only be was killed.

+Other reports said up to 17 people were killed in the attack.

 Another now-dead terrorist, Suhan Rahman, also known as 'Abu Jihad Al-Australi', was one of at least five fighters who grew up close to, or attended the HIYC.

 In May 2015, Mustafa Abu Yusuf, a spokesman for the ASWJA described terrorism as a, "fabricated issue".

 In February 2024, female staff at Jamberoo Action Park were harassed by ASWJA members, with some attendees calling them "bitches" and "sluts".
 ASWJA booked out the water park for 800 members as part of a male-only "Brothers Day Out".
 Although complying with other requests such as wearing "long tights" and "long-sleeve shirts", Jamberoo Action Park's staff declined to accommodate a request for male-only staff.